yanbrasiliano/gitflow-remove-branch/README.md

 ## Usage
-Run the script by typing ./delete-branch.sh in the terminal.
+Run the script by typing ./delete-branch.sh(remember to use chmod +x for permission execution) in the terminal.

 1. Enter the name of the branch you want to delete when prompted.<br>